WBAV-FM

-WBAV-FM (101.9 MHz, "V 101.9") is an urban adult contemporary radio station serving the Charlotte metropolitan area (Metrolina).
-Owned by Beasley Broadcast Group, WBAV's studios and offices are on South Boulevard in Charlotte's South End.
-In morning drive time, it carries the syndicated Steve Harvey Morning Show.
+WBAV-FM (101.9 FM, "V 101.9") is a commercial radio station licensed to Gastonia, North Carolina, United States, and serving the Charlotte metropolitan area.
+Owned by the Beasley Broadcast Group, it carries an urban adult contemporary format, with studios on South Boulevard in Charlotte's South End.

-WBAV-FM has an effective radiated power (ERP) of 100,000 watts, the maximum for most American FM stations.
-The transmitter is on Crowder's Mountain, along McSwain Groves Road in Gastonia (its city of license).
-The station broadcasts using HD Radio technology.
-It carries sports from Fox Sports Radio on its HD-2 subchannel.
-It carries all-podcasts on its HD-3 subchannel.
+WBAV-FM's transmitter is sited on Crowder's Mountain, along McSwain Groves Road in Gastonia.
+The station broadcasts in HD Radio; it carries sports from Fox Sports Radio on the HD-2 subchannel and tropical music on the HD-3 subchannel.